 From 1946 to 1956, Dean Martin and Jerry Lewis were show business supernovas.
-With an act that combined singing, slapstick, and spontaneous hijinks, the duo sold out nightclubs coast to coast, then went on, in quick succession, to conquer radio, television and film.
+With an act that combined singing, slapstick, and spontaneous hijinks, the duo sold out nightclubs coast to coast, then went on to conquer radio, television, and film.
 Long before Elvis and The Beatles came along, Dean and Jerry were rock stars of comedy.

 After the split, both men went on with their individual careers, though it took Martin a few years before he regained his footing.
 One of his ventures during that transitional period was a Hollywood eatery called Dino’s Lodge.